Antynea/grub-btrfs/README.md

 ##### Warning: booting on read-only snapshots can be tricky

 If you choose to do it, `/var/log` or even `/var` must be on a separate subvolume.
-Otherwise, make sure your snapshots are writeable.
+Otherwise, make sure your snapshots are writable.
 See [this ticket](https://github.com/Antynea/grub-btrfs/issues/92) for more info.

 This project includes its own solution.